 Melt the butter in the oil in a small saucepan over medium heat.
 Add the garlic and salt and sauté for 2 minutes.
 Add the parsley, stir around then turn off the heat.
 Brush the topping ng mixture over the freshly baked sliders and serve.

-You can substitute Gouda cheese with any good melting cheese with good flavour.
-Other options would be Gruyere, Havarti or Fontina.
+- You can substitute Gouda cheese with any good melting cheese with good flavor.
+Other options would be Gruyere, Havarti or Fontina